whoGryps/TowerDefense-Game/README.md

 ------ HOW TO PLAY ------

+Download the Folder and open up "Index.html" in a web browser

 As mentioned above, currently there is only one tower and one enemy
 - A tower costs 50 total coins
 - Enemies have 100 total health